cserluca/CompareTheMarketEnergy/README.md

 This test follows a Gas-Only energy price comparison journey from the "Your Supplier" page to the "Your Results" page.

 What is your postcode? = PE2 6YS
-Do you have your bill handy? = No, I don’t have my bill What do you want to compare? =  Gas only
+Do you have your bill handy? = No, I donâ€™t have my bill What do you want to compare? =  Gas only
-Who supplies your gas? = I don’t know
+Who supplies your gas? = I donâ€™t know
 Do you use a pre-payment meter? = No
-How much do you currently spend on gas? = £50 Monthly What tariff are you interested in? = All tariffs
+How much do you currently spend on gas? = Â£50 Monthly What tariff are you interested in? = All tariffs
 What payment type are you interested in? = All payment types